Xpecya/aul/stream/readme.md

 # Filter

-filter function allows you choose the data you need:
+filter function allows you to choose the data you need:

     -- Stream.of(1, 2, 3, 4, 5)
     stream.filter(function(item)